-While we are presently in a strong financial position, the decline in oil prices experienced since 2014, if prolonged or if further deterioration of pricing continues, could negatively impact our ability to generate sufficient operating cash flows to meet our funding requirements as well as impact the borrowing base available under the Facility or the related debt covenants.
+While we are presently in a strong financial position, a future decline in oil prices, if prolonged, could negatively impact our ability to generate sufficient operating cash flows to meet our funding requirements.
+It could also impact the borrowing base available under the Facility or the related debt covenants.
 Commodity prices are volatile and future prices cannot be accurately predicted.
 We maintain a hedging program to partially mitigate the price volatility.
 Our investment decisions are based on longer-term commodity prices based on the long-term nature of our projects and development plans.
-Current commodity prices, our hedging program and our current liquidity position support our capital program for 2016.
-As such, our 2016 capital budget is based on our development plans for Ghana and our exploration and appraisal program for 2016.
+Current commodity prices, our hedging program and our current liquidity position support our capital program for 2017.
+As such, our 2017 capital budget is based on our development plans for Ghana and our exploration and appraisal program for 2017.